studio51/gridlecss/README.md

-# GridleCSS
+# Gridle.CSS

-We created GridleCSS for another side project we're currently working on, booqmark.it .
+We created Gridle.CSS for another side project we're currently working on, booqmark.it .
 At first, with booqmark.it, we've used Bootstrap and it did a great job, untill we started designing the user interface, we found that with Bootstrap, we had to overwrite too much in order to achieve a "flat" design and